Kiffhost/exalted-scripture-understanding/Charms/Solar/Lore/Unstoppable Magnus Approach.md

   - "[[Incalculable Flowing Mind]]"
   - "[[Surging Inner Fire]]"
 ---
 With mental skill beyond comparison, the Solar deftly converts the flow of combat into restorative power.
-In combat, the Lawgiver may use this Charm to gain one point of temporary Willpower.
+In combat, the Lawgiver may use this Charm to gain one point of temporary [[Willpower]].